 For a comprehensive booklet of VA benefits and an overview of how to access them, download "Federal Benefits for Veterans, Dependents and Survivors."

-As a veteran, you can choose between two GI Bill® programs for educational benefits: The Post-9/11 GI Bill and the Montgomery GI Bill.
+As a veteran, you may be eligible to choose between two GI Bill® programs for educational benefits: the Post-9/11 GI Bill and the Montgomery GI Bill.

 - If you served at least 90 days of active duty since Sept.
-11, 2001, you may be eligible for the Post-9/11 GI Bill®, which can pay up to 100 percent of a public school tuition, housing assistance and more, up to 15 years after active service.
+11, 2001, you may be eligible for the Post-9/11 GI Bill®, which can pay up to 100 percent of public school tuition, housing assistance and more, up to 15 years after active service

 - The Montgomery GI Bill is for service members who have served at least two years of active duty.
 Service members may receive up to 36 months of education benefits.
 The monthly benefit is based on the type of training you take, length of your service, your category, any college fund eligibility, and if you contributed to the $600 buy-up program.